boehm-s/sandbox/FP-PHP.md

 - assign them to variable

 Functions that can either take other functions as arguments or return them as results are called **higher-order functions**.
-With that said, you might realize that PHP does implements these concepts and that you've probably used them them alreday with some array functions like `array_map`, `array_filter` or `array_reduce`.
+With that said, you might realize that PHP does implements these concepts and that you've probably used them alreday with some array functions like `array_map`, `array_filter` or `array_reduce`.
 Here is a trivial example :

  ```PHP
 $oneToFive = [1, 2, 3, 4, 5];